Refinance Applications Drop Sharply as Geopolitical Tensions and Rising Rates Rattle Borrowers

 The latest weekly data reveals a swift and severe contraction in mortgage activity, specifically highlighting:

-- Refinance Volume Drop: Mortgage refinance applications have fallen by over 40% compared to figures recorded just one month ago.
+• Refinance Volume Drop: Mortgage refinance applications have fallen sharply compared to figures recorded just one month ago, reflecting heightened borrower sensitivity to rate movements.

-- Rate Environment: The retreat correlates directly with a sustained upward tick in borrowing costs.
-Lenders have been steadily adjusting their rate sheets upward to account for increased market volatility.
+• Rate Environment: The retreat correlates directly with a sustained upward tick in borrowing costs, increasing market volatility.

 Market Context